Nitrox33/Nitrox33/README.md

 - 👋 Hi, I’m @Nitrox33
-- 👀 I’m interested in cybersecurity, programing, databases, ciphering, IA and machine learning... and a lot of things actually...
+- 👀 I’m interested in cybersecurity, programing, databases, ciphering, communication, IA and machine learning... and a lot of things actually...
 - 🌱 I’m currently learning cybersecurity at ESME!
 - 📫 How to reach me ?
-At admin@nitroxjr.fr
+At thomas@esculpavit.com
-- ⚡ Fun fact: 1=1

 <!---
 Nitrox33/Nitrox33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.